alien4cloud/alien4cloud.github.io/documentation/1.1.0/getting_started/getting_started.markdown

 ### Wordpress url

-Go back in the `Application > Informations` submenu to get the Wordpress application url and test it !
+When all nodes are deployed, go back in the `Application > Informations` submenu to get the Wordpress application url and test it !

 ![Wordpress url](../../images/user_guide/user_guide_topology_template_wordpressurl.png)